 A young Marquis (hurrying up with his hands held out): My friend,

 Didst thou but know...

 Did we herd swine together, you and I!

-- There's an odd version of this in the Phoenix Wright series.
+- There's an odd version of this in the Ace Attorney series.
 Dahlia Hawthorne tricks Phoenix into thinking she's in love with him, just so she can get a piece of evidence back that incriminates her for a previous murder.
 She tries to kill him when it doesn't work.
-It's somewhat subverted when Dahlia has her sister impersonate her for a while, and her sister actually does fall in love with Phoenix.
+It's subverted when Dahlia has her sister impersonate her for a while, and her sister actually does fall in love with Phoenix.

-- Kristoph Gavin became Phoenix's "friend" only to closely monitor his activities after Kristoph got him disbarred, and ends up framing him for a murder.
+- In Apollo Justice: Ace Attorney, Kristoph Gavin became Phoenix's "friend" only to closely monitor his activities after Kristoph got him disbarred, and ends up framing him for murder.
 Phoenix was aware of this, however.

 - Magical Diary: Damien.
 That bastard.

 - If you get his good ending, it turns into Becoming the Mask... maybe.
 If you believe anything he says by that point!

 - If you've ground White magic enough to have gotten the spell Empathy, you can use it on him when you next talk to him.
 He's telling the truth about how he feels now.